What Is An IP Address? A Comprehensive Guide To Internet Protocol

 Static vs. Dynamic IP addresses

-To confuse things a little further, public IP addresses can also be separated into two different types: static or dynamic.
+To confuse things a little further, there are two different types of public IP addresses: static or dynamic.
 As the names might suggest, one of these IP address types remains the same while the other changes periodically.
 Let’s dive into the why.

 Dynamic IP addresses

 If a network is assigned a dynamic IP address, its specific IP address will regularly change.
-This is done automatically by your ISP, who will assign you a new IP address and return your old one to its pool.
+The ISP takes care of this automatically.
+It assigns you a new IP address and returns your old one to its pool.

 The vast majority of networks, especially home networks, don’t need to have the same IP address for long, and using dynamic IP addresses doesn’t impact the network’s performance overall.